Battle of the Ancre Heights: Prelude

-British offensive preparations
+British preparations

 The front-line of the Reserve Army had not moved far since the beginning of the battle, except in the south, near the Albert–Bapaume road; the ground behind the front-line was far less damaged than that behind the Fourth Army.
 When supply routes to the Fourth Army were washed out by rain in October, movement remained relatively easy in much of the Reserve Army area.
 Gough began to concentrate more troops north of the Ancre, for the attack intended for 12 October.
 In early October the north bank had been held by the 39th Division of V Corps, up to the boundary with the Third Army at Hébuterne.
 On 1 October the 2nd Division was moved in on the left of the 39th Division, to hold the ground from Redan Ridge to the army boundary.
 On 4 October the XIII Corps headquarters was brought out of reserve, to control 1500 yd of the front line, up to the junction with the Third Army and the left flank of the 2nd Division was relieved by the 51st Division.
-The 39th Division was transferred to the II Corps on 2 October and then took over the area immediately south of the Ancre on 5 October, by extending its right flank to relieve the 18th Division at Thiepval.
+The 39th Division was transferred to II Corps on 2 October and then took over the area immediately south of the Ancre on 5 October, by extending its right flank to relieve the 18th Division at Thiepval.